javierhndev/Voyager-Reference-Models/TensorFlow/nlp/bert/README.md

 ### Download Fine-tuning Datasets

 The MRPC dataset can be easily dowloaded using the `download_dataset.py`.
-Include as a paramter the folder you want to store the data.
+Include, as a parameter, the folder you want to store the data.
 For example:
 ``` bash
 python Model-References/TensorFlow/nlp/bert/download/download_dataset.py /voyager/ceph/users/youruser/datasets/bert/MRPC
 ```